Acres of land for farming

 11 Acres is such a substantial piece of land!
 However, it’s not too large for a tractor to be efficient.
 Farmlands in the range of 11-20 acres can be worked on by Compact and Sub-compact tractors.

 These tractors usually come with two, or sometimes, 3-cylinder diesel engines and fuel tanks that can hold up to 8 gallons of diesel fuel.
+This is larger than that of Garden tractors and Lawn Tractors combined.
+They are easy to maneuver and operate on slightly large properties.

 On the other hand, Compact tractors have between 35-50 horsepower engines and are quite suitable for use on farmlands between 10-20 acres.

 You should go for a compact tractor if you have 20 acres of land.
-However, both compact and Sub-compact tractors come with many attachments and can perform a wide range of functions on the farm.
+However, compact and Sub-compact tractors come with many attachments and can perform a wide range of functions on the farm.

 What size tractor do I need for 40 acres?